webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

     - Provides a list of apps installed on the target device
     - Removes selected apps from the target device
   - **Web app launching/closing**
-    - Runs selected apps
+    - Launches selected apps
     - Closes apps that are running
     - Provides the list of apps running on the target device
   - **Web app debugging**
-    - Provides Web Inspector for debugging web apps
+    - Enables Web Inspector for debugging web apps
-    - Provides Node Inspector for debugging JavaScript services
+    - Enables Node's Inspector for debugging JavaScript services
     - Provides web app information
     - Provides JavaScript service information

 ## Installing CLI

 This section describes how to install CLI on your host machine.

-{{< note >}}
-Starting from CLI v1.8.1, you must accept our SDK end-user license agreement (EULA) to use CLI.
-The EULA will appear when you execute any of the CLI commands.
-Once you accept the EULA for the CLI version, you can proceed with using CLI.
-Otherwise, you will be prompted to accept the EULA for each command input.
-{{< /note >}}

 ### Download the Package